Influencer Backdoor Attack on Semantic Segmentation: Combination of NNI and PRL

-We train the DeepLabV3 model on Cityscapes dataset using NNI and PRL methods at the same time.
+We train the DeepLabV3 model on Cityscapes dataset using NNI and PRL methods at the same time with poisoning rate set to 5\%.
 The results in Tab.\ref{Tab.combination} suggest that combining two methods could increase the model's ASR when the trigger is positioned near the victim class.
 However, increasing the distance between the trigger and victim pixels leads to a decrease in ASR like using NNI alone.